Holinshed's Chronicles

 Holinshed's Chronicles, also known as Holinshed's Chronicles of England, Scotland, and Ireland, is a collaborative work published in several volumes and two editions, the first edition in 1577, and the second in 1587.
 It was a large, comprehensive description of British history published in three volumes (England, Scotland and Ireland).

-The Chronicles have been a source of interest because of their extensive links to William Shakespeare's history plays, as well as King Lear, Macbeth and Cymbeline.
+The Chronicles have been a source of interest because of their extensive links to Shakespearean history, as well as King Lear, Macbeth and Cymbeline.
 Recent studies of the Chronicles have focused on an inter-disciplinary approach; numerous literary scholars have studied the traditional historiographical materials through a literary lens, with a focus on how contemporary men and women would have read historical texts.

 The Chronicles would have been a primary source for many other literary writers of the Renaissance such as Christopher Marlowe, Edmund Spenser and George Daniel.

 Description

 In 1548, Reginald Wolfe, a London printer, conceived the idea of creating a "Universal Cosmography of the whole world, and therewith also certain particular histories of every known nation".
 He wanted the work to be printed in English, and he wanted maps and illustrations in the book as well.
-He acquired many of John Leland's works, and with these he constructed chronologies and drew maps that were up-to-date.
+He acquired many of John Leland's works, and with these he constructed chronologies and drew maps that were up to date.
 When Wolfe realised he could not complete this project on his own, he hired Raphael Holinshed and William Harrison to assist him.

-Wolfe died with the work still uncompleted in 1573, and the project—changed to a work specifically about the British Isles—was run by a consortium of three members of the London stationers.
+Wolfe died with the work still uncompleted in 1573, and the project—changed to a work specifically about the British Isles—was run by a consortium of three members of the Stationers' Company.
 They retained Holinshed, who employed Harrison, Richard Stanyhurst, Edmund Campion and John Hooker.
 In 1577, the work was published in two volumes after some censorship by the Privy Council of some of Stanyhurst's contribution on Ireland.

 The Chronicles narrative is characterised by a set of rhetorical figures and thematic paradigms that establish the national, royal, chivalrous and heroic ideals that define a state, its monarch, its leaders, and the political role of the common people.